South Africa beats England 32-12, wins 3rd World Cup title

 It is three from three in finals for the Springboks, after previous wins in 1995 and 2007, and they have finally scored a try in a title match, too, with Makazole Mapimpi and Cheslin Kolbe crossing out wide in the final 13 minutes.

+Kolisi thanked all South Africa, from the people on the farms and in the townships and in the streets.

+"We can achieve anything if we work together as one," said Kolisi, who last year became the first black player appointed as Springboks captain.

-It ensured the Springboks became the first team to lose a game and rebound to win the World Cup, having lost to two-time defending champion New Zealand in the group stage last month.
+The win also ensured the Springboks became the first team to lose a game and rebound to win the title, having lost their tournament-opening game last month to the two-time champion All Blacks in the pool stage.

 But the Springboks didn't let them play, putting on the squeeze at the scrum — where they won four of flyhalf Handre Pollard's six penalties — and using their rolling maul to great effect.